Blue sky thinking

 Show others

-1. Once all of the groups have finished their drawings, everyone should gather back together.
+1. Once everybody has finished their drawings, everyone should gather back together.

-2. Groups should take it in turns to show everyone else their aircraft.
+2. Cubs should take it in turns to show everyone else their aircraft.
 What’s exciting and special about it?
 Why would you like to fly in it?

 Reflection

-- This activity also helped you to develop skills.
-Why do you think it’s important to be able to work in a team?
-When else do you have to communicate and make decisions with other people?
-Do you think it’s important to have chances to use your imagination and be creative?
+- Do you think it’s important to have chances to use your imagination and be creative?
 What other skills (such as drawing) did you use in this activity?

 Tags